krojzl/sap-hana/export/export.md

 - reference to infra specific (aws/azure/ibmcloud) documents for instance move commands (depends in infra implementation)

-- instroduction and overview of steps
+- introduction and overview of steps
   - procedure how to add Virtual IP
   - procedure how to move to new host
   - other?